 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via www.mhra.gov.uk/yellowcard.
 By reporting side effects you can help provide more information on the safety of this medicine.

 6. Contents of the pack and other information

 What Tetralysal contains

-Tetralysal contains 408 mg of the active ingredient lymecycline (equivalent to 300 mg tetracycline base).
+The active substance is lymecycline.
+Each capsule contains 408mg of lymecycline.
 The other ingredients are magnesium stearate and colloidal hydrated silica.